Teen Court is a community-based, juvenile intervention/prevention program that offers an alternative to the juvenile justice system.

 Teen Court is based upon Restorative Justice Principles and seeks to ensure that the harm caused by each juvenile offender is repaired.
 Our volunteer panelists and jurors accomplish this through holding each participant accountable for their actions, ensuring the safety of the community, and fostering the respondents skill development in order to prevent any future violations.
 Teen Court is also a great opportunity for youth in the community to get involved in criminal justice, serving their peers, and growing in their communication, leadership, and critical thinking skills.
-If you would like to volunteer, please fill out on application online to get started.

 For more information about Teen Court, emailus or call 303-663-6136.